maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

      |                   |                    |           |
 ```

+The zygote remains single-threaded so we can write the housekeeping as before.
+Having to communicate
+with the zygote is a little annoying, but makes things easy to get right at least from a fork-safety
+perspective.

 ## `fork` is Too Slow!
 It turns out that `fork` can be pretty slow in some contexts.
 A large part of the time is spent
 copying the virtual memory mappings of the parent, and the time it takes scales linearly with the